Krishnakanth172/Quantum-Computing-Simulator-For-Molecular-Modeling-/README.md

 NumPy
 Matplotlib

-You can install the required libraries using: pip install pennylane qiskit numpy matplotlib rdkit How to Run
+You can install the above libraries by running: pip install pennylane qiskit numpy matplotlib rdkit How to Run

 Clone the repository:
 git clone <repository_url>
 cd <repository_directory>

-Run the Python script:
+Run the Python script
 python quantum_molecular_simulator.py

-The script will:
+The above script will do the following:
 Fetch or input molecular data
 Generate the molecular Hamiltonian
 Simulate the quantum circuit using PennyLane and Qiskit